ebuddj/2020-korona/README.md

 * BBC/United Kingdom on BBC World News
 * CT/Czech on CT1 Czech
 * CT/Czech on CT24
+* Euronews/English on Euronews English
+* Euronews/French on Euronews French
+* Euronews/Germany on Euronews Germany
+* Euronews/Italy on Euronews Italy
 * ORF/Austria on ORF2 Bundesland
 * PTV/Armenia on 1TV
 * RAI/Italy on RAI 3